Decomposition spaces, incidence algebras and M\"obius inversion III: the decomposition space of M\"obius intervals: intervals and the universal function

-\begin{blanko}{\M functions.} Recall from \cite{GKT:DSIAMI-2} that for a complete decomposition space $X$, for each $k\geq 0$, we have the linear functor $\Phi_k$ defined by the span $X_1 \leftarrow \nondeg X_k \to 1$, and that these assemble into the the \M function, namely the formal difference which is convolution inverse to the zeta functor $\zeta$ given by the span $X_1 \leftarrow X_1 \to 1$.
-Since we cannot directly make sense of the minus sign, the actual \M inversion formula is expressed as a canonical equivalence of $\infty$-groupoids .
-When furthermore $X$ is a \M decomposition space, then this equivalence admits a cardinality (see \cite[Theorem 8.9]{GKT:DSIAMI-2}), which is the \M inversion formula in $\Q$-vector spaces (where the minus sign {\em can} be interpreted). \end{blanko}
+\begin{blanko}{\M functions.} Recall from \cite{GKT:DSIAMI-2} that for a complete decomposition space $X$, for each $k\geq 0$, we have the linear functor $\Phi_k$ defined by the span $X_1 \leftarrow \nondeg X_k \to \terminal$, and that these assemble into the \M function, namely the formal difference which is convolution inverse to the zeta functor $\zeta$ given by the span $X_1 \leftarrow X_1 \to \terminal$.
+Since we cannot directly make sense of the minus sign, the actual \M inversion formula is expressed as a canonical equivalence of $\infty$-groupoids